Doyle Wolfgang von Frankenstein: Playing style and equipment

 Doyle's guitar playing style consists heavily of downstrokes and power chords.
 He admits to limited facility on guitar, believing "great songs" are more important than instrumental skill in achieving professional success.
+New Noise wrote that his style is "a mesmerizing mix of intense punk riffs and hammering, almost flailing, power chords."
+Metallica guitarist and vocalist James Hetfield has cited Doyle as an influence specifically for his down picking abilities.

+His influences include Tony Iommi, Eddie Van Halen, John 5, Michael Amott, Dimebag Darrell, Ace Frehley, Joe Perry, Jimmy Page, Mick Ronson, Johnny Ramone and Steve Jones.

 Early on in Doyle's career, he used an Ibanez Iceman guitar.
 However, after experimenting with guitars in Kryst the Conqueror, Doyle developed his custom-made "Annihilator" guitar using his experience as a machinist to design and build the guitar himself.
 The bat shape was inspired by his love of Batman.
 These guitars have neck-through design with a graphite body and are loaded with a Seymour Duncan Invader pickup, and are strung with Dean Markley strings.
 The guitar was made without external screws on the body, as guitars with external screws scratched and cut his skin when he played shirtless.

 In the 2000s, Doyle collaborated with October Guitars (now spelled "Oktober") to recreate the "Annihilator" with a signature pickup.
 Despite this, Doyle still uses his own Annihilator because Oktober were not able to make them the exact way that he preferred.
 In February 2022, he collaborated with Dean Guitars on a signature Annihilator guitar that will come loaded with his signature Sheptone pickup.
 The guitar more or less comes with the exact same specs as original but with custom fret markers that show music notes instead of the traditional white dots.
 It is priced at US$9,999.

 Since the mid-1990s he has used a Demeter TGP-3 rack preamp that feeds an Ampeg SVT bass head.
 His speaker cabinets are his own design, and have Celestion speakers.
 His pedalboard has a TC Electronic Chorus/Flanger, an MXR Micro Flanger, Digitech Whammy IV pedal, a Morley Bad Horsie 2 wah, an Ampeg Scrambler, a Vox Time Machine delay.
 In his amp rack, there is an ISP Decimator, and a Digitech Valve Distortion, Plus Line 6 G50 wireless systems.

+Film and television appearances

+Following Doyle and his brother Jerry Only resolving legal disputes with Glenn Danzig over using the Misfits name and logo in 1995, the duo began making appearances in small budget films along with doing work on ESPN's X-Game.
+On November 1, 1997, Doyle and Only appeared on an episode on WCW Monday Nitro to help Vampiro win his match.
+Doyle and his brother would appear on a few more televised events for the company however they would be let go soon after following Only’s attempt to unionize the wrestlers.
+In 2017, it was announced he would be cast in the Death Ward 13 remake however the film has yet to be released.